 The logic made sense to me then, and it still does now.
 The problem was the execution.
 Kliff was clearly not the right guy for the job.
 In hindsight, plucking a guy directly from the college ranks was too much of a culture/schematic shock for Kliff to overcome.
 In his case, QB Coach or OC would have made much more sense.

 But just because it didn’t work with Kliff, doesn't mean the theory isn’t sound.
-Whomever the Cardinals choose as their next Head Coach is going to have to get it right with Kyler Murray.
+Whomever the Cardinals choose as their next head coach is going to have to get it right with Kyler Murray.
 If they miss on that front, nothing else will matter.

 Like it or not, offense is the dominant trend in the NFL these days.
 It’s not that defense doesn’t matter, but scoring points is paramount.
 If you don’t have someone who can get the most out of their QB and make solid adjustments on the fly, you’re probably going to struggle.

 These days the QB position is so integral to a team’s success, everything else takes a back seat on the priority list.
 The trends don’t lie, unless you can recreate the ’85 Bears or 2000 Ravens, without a highly functioning offense, you’re probably not going very far.
-Conversely, teams with average to mediocre defenses compete for championships every year.
+Conversely, teams with average defenses compete for championships every year.

 With all that in mind, it’s alarming to see the scarcity of offensive talent being considered for the Cardinals Head Coach search.
 I like Brian Flores and DeMeco Ryans (amongst others), but how would they impact Kyler?
-Maybe if Kyler hadn’t already been given a fat extension, a task master would have been interesting to see what they could do with him.
+Maybe if Kyler hadn’t already been given a fat extension, it would have been interesting to see what they could do with him.
 But now I just see it as inevitable conflict and a power struggle.

 As a point of further indulgence from this fan’s perspective, I seriously hope the chatter around Vance Joseph as a HC prospect is just a smoke screen.
 For a multitude of reasons, including many adeptly explained by Walter Mitchell on this site, VJ would be a complete disaster in my opinion.